Module Catalogue 2025/26

 4) The research proposal will help students develop their written skills while improving their critical thinking and writing abilities building on from the research plan.

-As a whole, the tasks will enable students to end the module with a good understanding of broad concepts in political psychology and experimental methods.
+As a whole, the tasks will enable students to end the module with a good understanding of concepts and practical applications of experimental methods.
 Moreover, having a variety of assessments speaks directly to the evidence that students have different areas of strength and that they can perform better on some of them.
 Thus, these assessments provide opportunities to compensate for weaknesses in some evaluative areas, while improving their critical, analytical and written abilities.
+Finally, I have received positive feedback from students who appreciate having the final mark broken down in different assessments.

 Timetable